-Kushal Tandon Surprises Jennifer Winget On Her B'day In A Sweetest Way;Jennifer Calls Him A Rockstar
+Kushal Tandon Surprises Jennifer Winget On Her Birthday In The Sweetest Way!

-Jennifer Winget celebrated her birthday yesterday (May 30).
-The actress celebrated her birthday with her Beyhadh co-stars.

-The actress got a beautiful surprised from Kushal Tandon and her team.
-She not only cut the cake and celebrated the occasion, Kushal and her team surprised her in a sweetest way!
-Read on...
+Jennifer Winget celebrated her birthday yesterday (May 30) with her Beyhadh co-stars.
+The actress got a beautiful surprise from Kushal Tandon and her team.

 Jennifer’s Make-up Room Decorated

 Jennifer Winget's make-up room was beautifully decorated with flowers.
 She also got her favourite Buddha!
-The actress was overwhelmed and said it was a happiest birthday ever!
+The actress was overwhelmed and said it was the happiest birthday ever!

 Jennifer Thanks Kushal

-She thanked Kushal Tandon for the surprise and spotboys who decorated her room!
+She thanked Kushal Tandon for the surprise and the spotboys who decorated her room!
 She called Kushal, a rockstar and promised that she will be a local guide for him and his girlfriend in France/Europe (which is Kushal's wish)!

 Jennifer Overwhelmed